factorio

 Dummy station

-I also changed the loading train schedule to only leave the station when a train is requested (W > 0) otherwise the train(s) will loop through the dummy station endlessly.
+I also changed the loading train’s schedule to leave the station only when a train is requested (W > 0); otherwise, the train(s) will loop through the dummy station endlessly.

 Loader schedule